artiepolanco/url_parser/README.md

 ### Usage

 Upon installation and download of file.
-Replace the URL already in the file with the URL you would like to parse:
+Open your favorite IDE and replace the URL already in the file with the URL you would like to parse:

 ```ruby